PHP 8.1 New Features: A Practical Guide to Enums and Readonly Properties

 Intersection types are less frequently needed than union types, but they are valuable in generic contexts and when working with interfaces that define complementary capabilities.
 A function requiring an object that implements multiple interfaces can express this constraint directly without wrapper classes or additional type checking.

-You cannot combine intersection types with union types in the same parameter declaration.
+One important restriction applies: you cannot combine intersection types with union types in the same parameter declaration.
 For mixed type requirements, consider whether the function needs refactoring or whether a separate method handling each case makes more sense.

-The Never Return Type
+The Never Return Type in PHP 8.1

 The never return type indicates that a function never returns normally.
 It either throws an exception, calls exit, or terminates in some other way that does not return control to the caller.
 This is useful for functions that halt execution unconditionally.